Residential boarding/hostel accommodation in educational facilities

 - grouping together pupils who have travelled from or through the same area.

 Residential facilities used for quarantine

 Schools should have regard to Section 3 of the COVID-19: guidance for non-healthcare settings for appropriate infection prevention and control.

 Rooms should have individual ventilation systems (e.g. room or window fan coil units that do not recirculate to other parts of the building) or windows that open (safely) and ideally en suite.

 Care should be taken to ensure that private rooms and common areas have appropriate ventilation that is not introducing risk into or out of the quarantining area.
 Opening windows at regular intervals is ideal.

 The school should risk assess and put in place appropriate arrangements to bring meals and other essential commodities, such as toiletries, to the area where quarantine is occurring.

 The school should risk assess and put in place appropriate arrangements for cleaning rooms, changing bedding, handling laundry and disposing of waste.
-Laundry belonging to the pupils should be handled and managed separately from linen belonging to all other pupils.
+Laundry belonging to the pupils should be handled and managed separately from laundry belonging to all other pupils.

 Where there are no en-suite facilities, designate toilet and showering facilities to those within the 10 day isolation period and increased cleaning frequency within these.
-Ensure a system in place to make sure isolation pupils are not crossing over with other pupils.
+Ensure a system is in place to make sure isolation pupils are not crossing over with other pupils.
 If any shared facilities are used by different bubbles, enhanced cleaning will be required.